casudo/Kickbase-Insights/README.md

 - Display version from container image version
 - Fix TZ on frontend (market table)
 - Reformat changelog
+- Other menu layout (+ mobile responsive)
+- Back to top button
+- ToC on pages with lot of content
+- Market value graph for players

 **Backend:**
 - Fix all TODOs